lamba92/jade-modern-agent/README.md

 `searchAgents()` searches for an agent through the `DFService`.

+A ContractNet protocol has been simplified through the usage of `ModernContractNetInitiator` class and `ModernContractNetResponder`.

+Check out the KDocs

-For a usage example have a look [here](https://github.com/lamba92/jade-modern-agent/blob/master/src/test/kotlin/it/lamba/main/Test.kt) and [here](https://github.com/lamba92/agenti-intelligenti).
+For a usage example have a look [at some tests here](https://github.com/lamba92/jade-modern-agent/blob/master/src/test/kotlin/it/lamba/main/Test.kt) and [a complete project here](https://github.com/lamba92/agenti-intelligenti).